lorikayman/dotfiles/README.md

 ## .⚙️ Configurations

-Packages and flatpak applications that are installed on script execution are specified at `run_once_install-packages.sh`.
-Major navigational changes a listed below.
+Non-GUI packages and applications are installed through multiple package managers - including system and language-based ones.

+GUi applications are usually installed using Flatpak.

+For Windows, Winget and Nuget are used.